LEU Long Call Strategy

 What is a long call on LEU?

 A long call on LEU is the long call strategy applied to LEU (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With LEU stock trading near $181.41, the strikes shown on this page are snapped to the nearest listed LEU chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With LEU stock at $191.33 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed LEU chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are LEU long call max profit and max loss calculated?